RainerXE/rapaio-jupyter-kernel/README.md

 Jupyter kernel for Java language based on JShell.
 It implements Jupyter message specification version 5.4, and it requires Java = 22.

+#REX:

+The aim of this for here is for:
+  a) work with the most recetn version of Java (at the moment Java 23
+  b) be used with GraalVM for multi-languega support via Truffle

 ## Introduction

 I started implementing this kernel since I believe Java deserves a full feature and properly maintained jupyter kernel.